sanAnand/COVID19India-States-Districts/README.md

 2. Running HotSpotWeeklyFreq.py generates "WeeklyHotspots.csv"
 3. Running StatesWeeklyFreq.py generates "WeeklyStateDict.csv"

 Use favorite visualization tool to generate charts.
-I use Excel
+I use Excel.
+Note that some data clean-up will be needed (thanks to lazy programming ;) )